astechedu/WebDevOpsTutorial/sql.queries.md

 SQL INSERT INTO SELECT Statement:

-INSERT INTO SELECT Syntax
+INSERT INTO SELECT Syntax:

 Copy all columns from one table to another table:

 	INSERT INTO table2
 	SELECT * FROM table1
 	WHERE condition;

 Copy only some columns from one table into another table:

 	INSERT INTO table2 (column1, column2, column3, ...)
 	SELECT column1, column2, column3, ...
 	FROM table1
 	WHERE condition;

-Demo Database
+Demo Database:

 In this tutorial we will use the well-known Northwind sample database.